wallarm/product-documentation/docs/latest/installation/heroku/docker-image.md

 curl http://<HEROKU_APP_DOMAIN>/etc/passwd
 ```

 Since the node operates in the **monitoring** [filtration mode][filtration-mode-docs] by default, the Wallarm node will not block the attack but will register it.
-To check that the attack has been registered, proceed to Wallarm Console → **Events**:
+To check that the attack has been registered, proceed to Wallarm Console → **Attacks**:

 ![Attacks in the interface][attacks-in-ui-image]